arttuheinila/terminal_chatgpt/README.md

 input.
 It is actively under development.

 The current goal is not to polish features yet.
-The focus is on keeping the codebase clean enough to add note saving and retrieval next.
+The focus is on keeping the codebase clean enough to add note retrieval next.

 ## What this project is becoming